About Me

 A black and white photo of Sunny Crittenden circa 2001, when she was 22.
 She is wearing a vintage inspired Toronto Maple Leafs jersey and has her long blonde hair in pigtails.

-Around this time, I also met Blake, who lived in Militiagan, USA, and we intentionally got pregnant and married at almost the same time, 8 months after meeting, so he moved into my apartment above my grama’s furniture store in Stouffvile in 2002, with me and Madison.
+Around this time, I also met Blake, who lived in Militiagan, USA, and we intentionally got pregnant and married at almost the same time, 8 months after meeting, so he moved into my apartment above my grama’s furniture store in Stouffvile, Ontario in 2002, with me and Madison.

 A 320x240 pixel resolution webcam photo of a very pregnant, half naked Sunny Crittenden taken in late 2002 or very early 2003.
 The caption reads "Heavens no, hell yeah ;o)".